asyncapi/modelina/docs/interpretation_of_JSON_Schema_draft_7.md

 - `true` schema infers all model types (`object`, `string`, `number`, `array`, `boolean`, `null`, `integer`).
 - Usage of `type` infers the initial model type.
 - Usage of `properties` infers `object` model type.
+- Usage of `const` infers the constant value as type, if schema does not have `type` specified.

 ## Processing sub schemas
 The following JSON Schema keywords are merged with the already transformed model: